-to prospective Microloan borrowers and no more than 50% of the funds may be awarded to third parties to provide that technical assistance.
-Grant funds also may be used to attend required training.121
+Under the Microloan program, intermediaries are eligible to receive a Microloan technical assistance grant "of not more than 25% of the total outstanding balance of loans made to it."
+Grant funds may be used only to provide marketing, management, and technical assistance to Microloan borrowers, and no more than 50% of the funds may be used to provide such assistance to prospective Microloan borrowers and no more than 50% of the funds may be awarded to third parties to provide that technical assistance.
+Grant funds also may be used to attend required training.
+112

 In most instances, intermediaries must contribute, solely from nonfederal sources, an amount equal to 25% of the grant amount.
-122 In addition to cash or other direct funding, the contribution may include indirect costs or in-kind contributions paid for under nonfederal programs.
-123
+113

 In an effort to assist small businesses adversely affected by COVID-19, P.L.
-116-260, the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act (Division N, Title III of the Consolidated Appropriations Act of 2021), waives the Microloan Technical Assistance Program's matching requirement and the limitations on the use of those funds to provide training to prospective borrowers and on contracts to third parties to provide that training in FY2021.
+116-260, the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act (Division N, Title III of the Consolidated Appropriations Act of 2021), waived the Microloan Technical Assistance Program's matching requirement and the limitations on the use of those funds to provide training to prospective borrowers and on contracts to third parties to provide that training in FY2021.

 The SBA does not require Microloan borrowers to participate in the Microloan Technical Assistance Program.
 However, intermediaries typically require Microloan borrowers to participate in the training program as a condition of the receipt of a microloan.
 Combining loan and intensive management and technical assistance training is one of the Microloan program's distinguishing features.
-124
+114

-The SBA was provided \$34.5 million for Microloan technical assistance grants in FY2020 and \$85 million in FY2021 (\$35 million in the Consolidated Appropriations Act, 2021 and an additional \$50 million in P.L.
-116-260, the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act).
+The SBA was provided \$34.5 million for Microloan technical assistance grants in FY2020, \$85.0 million in FY2021 (\$35.0 million in the Consolidated Appropriations Act, 2021 and an additional \$50.0 million in P.L.
+116-260, the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act), and \$37.0 million in FY2022.